reactome-pwp/carrousel/README.md

 # Reactome Documentation Carrousel
-With this fantastic widget you can add a great carrousel to show your marvellous work to your magnificent users! car
+With this fantastic widget you can add a great carrousel to show your marvellous work to your magnificent users :D

 <img src="img/carrousel.png " align="center" alt="carrousel example">